bob123456678/TrainControl/Readme.md

 ## Changelog

+* v2.1.6 [Beta]
+    - Added basic support for parsing CS3 routes.
+CS3 routes will now be imported into TrainControl

 * v2.1.5 [6/1/24]
     - Added JSON key `excludedLocs` for `Point`s, which lets you exclude locomotives from certain autonomous paths
         - Locomotives excluded from stations will not be directed there in fully autonomous mode